Minneapolis shooting: What we know and don't know

 "This is a very difficult time for the Ruszczyk family, they are trying to come to terms with this tragedy and to understand why it has happened," according to a family statement.

-In Australia, a family friend Julia Reed, said in comments carried by Seven Network, that Ruszczyk was a veterinary surgeon, but that she had gone overseas "to work spiritually to heal other people with their medical problems in the United States."
+In Australia, family friend Julia Reed said in comments carried by Seven Network, that Ruszczyk was a veterinary surgeon, but that she had gone overseas "to work spiritually to heal other people with their medical problems in the United States."

 According to her website, Ruszczyk trained as a veterinarian and later became a yoga instructor and life coach.
 She worked at the Lake Harriet Spiritual Community in Minneapolis.